TheNorthMemory/wechatpay-axios-plugin/README.md

 If you find a bug, please issue [here](https://github.com/TheNorthMemory/wechatpay-axios-plugin/issues).

 ## Changelog

+- v0.0.9
+  - Feature: defination of the `Typescript`

 - v0.0.8
   - Optim: on `castCsvBill`, drop the `trim` on each rows